wallnerryan/vagrantspice/README.md

 |Google|Yes|Yes|Yes|
 |Rackspace|Yes|No|No|

 Once storage is provisioned it must be consumed by the guest file system.
 For CoreOS this can be done via a cloud config file.

 #### AWS Examples - boxes_config.rb
 > :storage => "[{ 'DeviceName' => '/dev/xvdb', 'Ebs.VolumeSize' => 100 }]",

 #### Google Example - boxes_config.rb
+This storage does not need to be configured inside the guest since it represents the additional ```/``` partition size.
 > :storage => '100'

-<A name="">Machine Customization</a>
+<A name="machine_customization">Machine Customization</a>
 -------------
 The boxes_config.rb file specifies at a minimum the names of the machines.
 There are a range of possibities other than this and chances to set these extra parameters at a more global level.
 More detail to come later, but in general you can specify settings at the Box, Boxes, Instances, Instance Types, Consumer, and Provider levels.
 The ```Vagrantfile-template.rb``` can provide insight to logic, priority and ordering.